eastcw/foundryvtt-compactBeyond5eSheet/README.md

 ## Installation

-Search the Foundry mosule repository for 'Compact DnDBeyond 5e Character Sheet' or copy the module.json link from below.
+Search the Foundry module repository for 'Compact DnDBeyond 5e Character Sheet' or copy the module.json link from below.

 Module JSON: